ChessEvents/documentation/Specification.md

 **Scenario 1**: Frequent Player "Joe"

 Joe regularly enters chess events all across the country, he picks up entry forms for future events at many of the events he attends.
-Joe usually plays the same ones year in year out and as such has a good grasp for when these are and where they're being played.
+Joe usually plays the same events year in year out and therefore has a good grasp for when these are and where they're being played.

-Joe is likely to miss new opportunities or critically not be informed of last minute changes to events unforeseen by the organiser.
+Joe is likely to miss new opportunities or more critically not be informed of last minute changes to events unforeseen by the organiser.
 Currently organisers can only inform players by telephone or by post which is both time consuming and costly.

-Through Chess Events Joe was able to favourite the events he regularly attended, this automatically reminders him a short while before before the event begins so he doesn't forget or incur a late fee!
-Joe and other players taking part appreciate being notified instantly of any changes to these events, especially the date as some venues are prone to double book, the severity of these changes are highlighed to the players so they're always in the know.
+Through Chess Events Joe was able to 'Favourite' the events he regularly attends.
+This automatically reminds him a short while before the event begins so he doesn't forget or incur a late fee!
+Joe and other players taking part benefit from being notified instantly of any changes to events, particularly the date as some venues are prone to double book.
+The severity of these changes are highlighed to the players so they are always in the know.

-Joe now views new events, especially if his old event is cancelled, here he doesn't need to pick up a paper entry form.
+Joe now regularly views new events, especially if his old event is cancelled, plus he no longer needs to pick up a paper entry form.
+He is also notified of events which are likely to be of interest to him which are chosen specifically for him, taking into account the events he already enters.

 **Scenario 2**: New To Chess "Charlotte"

 Charlotte enjoyed playing chess when she was at school but hasn't thought much about it since.
-Charlotte is completely unaware of the chess events which regularly taking place in her local area.
+Charlotte is completely unaware of the chess events which are regularly taking place in her local area.

-Through the Chess Events mobile app, Charlotte is able to quickly and easily see what events are taking place but more importantly, when and where.
-Not only this but after sending a quick message directly to the organiser Charlotte was reassured, having never played in a "proper" tournament, that having no grade wasn't a problem (something which is required on existing paper entry forms).
+Through the Chess Events mobile app, Charlotte is able to quickly and easily see what events are taking place, with a simple filter she can narrow down the events closest to her taking place on dates which are preferable.
+Not only this but after sending a quick message directly to the organiser Charlotte is reassured, having never played in a "proper" tournament, that having no grade wasn't a problem (something which is required on existing paper entry forms).

 **Scenario 5**: Tech Phobe "Richard"